Lidpvs/intensive_station_calculator/README.md

 -date-based history records

-T
-his makes the application simple to run locally without a database.
+This makes the application simple to run locally without a database.

 ---
 Example workflow